thekevlau/code101/README.md

 code101
 =======

-here's me learning how to code with some random challenges, projects or anything along those lines really. wheeeee
+here's me learning how to: {data science, javascript} with some random challenges, projects or anything along those lines really. wheeeee